dwrensha/zillions/README.md

 The server is an executable with a single command-line argument, which is an IP address to listen on.
-The server runs an infinite loop where it accepts and handles connections arriving on that address.
+The server runs forever, accepting and handling connections arriving on that address.
-Connections have two types, distinguished by the first incoming byte received on them.
-A *publisher* connection sends 0 for its first byte.
-A *subscriber* connection sends 1 for its first byte.

-The purpose of the server is to receive messages from publishers and to forward them to subscribers.
-There can be any number of publishers and subscribers active at a given time.
+The purpose of the server is to forward messages to all connected clients.
+There can be any number of connected clients active at a time.
-Each message received from any publisher should be sent to all subscribers.
+Each message received from any client should be sent to all clients, including the sender.

 A message is a sequence of bytes consisting of a 1-byte header and a variable-length body.
 The body's length is equal to the value of the header byte interpreted as an unsigned 8-bit integer.

-The server must keep track of how many messages it has received from each publisher.
-When a publisher's incoming stream reaches EOF, the server must attempt to send back to the publish the number of messages received from that publisher, as an unsigned 64-bit integer encoded in little-endian byte order.
-After that, the server must close the connection.

-Subscribers must receive messages in an order that is sequentially consistent with the order that publishers sent them.
-The server is allowed to drop messages -- i.e. to not send them to some subscribers.
-However, doing so will cause the server to receive lower scores in benchmark tests.
+Clients must receive messages in an order that is sequentially consistent with the order that they were sent.

+The server is allowed to drop messages -- i.e. to not send them to some senders.
+Doing so may be necessary to prevent unbounded buffering in the case where the server receives messages faster than it can send them out.
+However, dropping too many messages may cause the server to receive lower scores in benchmark tests.